Pouschel/CsLox/README.md

 ### Chapter 25

-* The upvalue handling is a little different because of missing pointers
+* The upvalue handling is a little different because of missing pointers.

 ### Chapter 26

-* No code for garbage collection, because net handles this one
+* No code for garbage collection, because net handles that for us.